Chairman of the Board

 Ms. Diana Derycz-Kessler is a private investor with holdings in a variety or sectors including oil and gas.
 Related to her investments she has taken on active operational roles, including special counsel to Bristol Capital Advisors and CEO of the media arts college Los Angeles Film School.
 Ms. Derycz-Kessler's early career began as a lawyer in the international oil and gas sector working for the law firm Curtis, Mallet, Prevost, Colt and Mosle, and subsequently for Occidental Petroleum.
 She worked out of New York, Mexico and other Latin America countries.
 Ms. Derycz-Kessler launched her private practice with a focus on oil and gas, investments, and capital raising representation.
 In 2000, she and her husband founded their investment advisory firm which led her to her current role as an investor.
 Ms. Derycz-Kessler became a leader in UNESCO's TeachHer program, a private public sector partnership bridging the global gender gap in education.
 Ms. Derycz-Kessler holds a Law Degree from Harvard Law School and a Master's Degree from Stanford University and a bachelor's degree from University of California, Los Angeles (UCLA).
 She is a member of the New York State Bar Association, the State Bar of California and the American Bar Association.

 Brooke Peterson has been involved in resort development and real estate for over 35 years in resort areas all over the United States and the rest of the world, including Colorado, New Mexico, Idaho, California, and South Carolina, Australia, New Zealand, and Ireland.
 He has also participated in the development of commercial and residential property in the urban areas of Colorado.
-Mr. Peterson is responsible for sales and marketing of The Residences at Little Nell ("RLN") in Aspen, Colorado, serves as President of the RLN homeowners' association and manages their legal affairs and $8 million/year annual budget.
-He also serves on the Executive Committee (which supervised the construction of the project and is responsible for its administration).
-Mr. Peterson also serves as a trustee of several trusts of high net worth families, is involved in non-profits, is a municipal judge in Aspen, is a member of the Colorado Bar Foundation, and in his capacity as a Manager of Aspen Blue Sky Holdings LLC and its affiliated companies, is presently involved in a development project in Sun Valley, Idaho.
-In addition, Mr. Petersen serves as a Manager of Ajax Holdings LLC and is CEO of Coldwell Banker Mason Morse.
+Mr. Peterson also serves as a trustee of several trusts of high net worth families, is involved in non-profits, is the Municipal Judge of the City of Aspen, is a member of the Colorado Bar Foundation, and in his capacity as a Manager of Aspen Blue Sky Holdings LLC and its affiliated companies, is presently involved in a development project in Sun Valley, Idaho.
+In addition, Mr. Peterson serves as a Manager of Ajax Holdings LLC and is CEO of Coldwell Banker Mason Morse.
 He previously served as the President of the Aspen Valley Ski Club, on the Board of Trustees of the Aspen Valley Community Foundation, and as an arbitrator and mediator through the offices of the American Arbitration Association.

 Don Alan Turkleson